stride3d/stride-docs/en/contributors/ways-to-contribute/code.md

 ## How to start contributing

-It's important to keep in mind when suggesting changes that Stride is a community project, meaning that **modifying crucial components to your liking may not be what others want**.

-When starting out, make sure to first **familiarize yourself with the architecture**.
-The best way to do that is to try tackling issues labeled [good first issue](https://github.com/stride3d/stride/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22).
+Stride is a very large project, which can make working with its code quite overwhelming when starting out.
+It's a lot easier to first try tackling issues labeled [good first issue](https://github.com/stride3d/stride/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22), which will help you **familiarize yourself with the engine's architecture**.

 ![](media/stride-repo-good-first-issue.webp)